ganondev/terraform-quick-webapp/README.md

   * S3 origin configured for access via origin access control
 * ### S3
   * An S3 bucket
+  * A deployment IAM user with PutObject permissions
   * Not a lot to it
+* ### Github
+  * A repository preconfigured with access keys secrets for the S3 deploy user
+  * Template for s3 deployment on merge to `main`
+  * **Note:** the repository will be added to whatever organization is associated with the authentication for your `github` provider

 ## Prerequisites needed:
 * A Route53 hosted zone in the desired AWS account with the desired domain name